 If you’re looking to visit New Zealand but do not know when is the best time to go to New Zealand, here are some things you may want to consider when making that decision.

-There are basically 3 things you could look at when deciding what is the best time to go to New Zealand:
+There are basically three things you could look at when deciding what is the best time to go to New Zealand:

 1. The seasons

-Certain activities you can only do in certain seasons, so if you’re coming to New Zealand to be able to do a particular activity, the season might affect your choice on when to visit New Zealand.
+Certain activities you can only do in certain seasons, so if you’re coming to New Zealand to be able to do a particular activity, the season may affect the period of time you choose to visit New Zealand.